 With millions of dollars in broadcast and other revenue at stake, as well as their own jobs, coaches at big-time sports programs control their players’ lives around the clock, imposing year-round training and close academic monitoring.
 That strict regimen is the antithesis of a fraternity culture often marked by excessive drinking and even mayhem.

 I can’t prove it, but this is somehow Commish Roger Goodell’s fault.
-First, Darth Ginger turned the NFL into the No Fun League, and now he’s gone and made it the Not Frat League (h/t Brian McGannon).
-Someone needs to take immediate action to get this sun-adverse asshat out of power before he ruins the national passion, and soon.
+First, Darth Goodell turned the NFL into the No Fun League, and now he’s gone and made it the Not Frat League (h/t Brian McGannon).
+Someone needs to take immediate action to get this sun-adverse dork out of power before he ruins the national passion, and soon.
 We’re running out of NF puns.

 Get your priorities together, football.
 If this stuff continues and guys like my homey Gronk can’t go Greek, heads will roll, and this time, it won’t be from the chronic traumatic encephalopathy.